-IMPORTANT: Provide a water supply to the engine and start it - run it at idle only.
+IMPORTANT: Provide a water supply to the engine and start it.
+Run the engine at idle only.

 To run the engine on a flusher, refer to Flushing.

 To avoid difficulty when restarting, never run the engine with the fuel hose disconnected or run the engine out of fuel.